SushaanthSrinivasan/sgs-patient-record-management-frontend/README.md

 # Frontend for Patient Management System

 ### Created for SGS (Non-profit Organization)
 The frontend mobile application for a clinic management solution developed with React Native.
-It includes a mobile app and backend server with APIs for non-profit medical clinics.
-Features: medication prescription, inventory management, appointment scheduling, and patient record access.

 ### Features: